tetris245/ULTRAbc/README.md

 Changes for future version

+* Integrated the BC-Diaper-Wetter script created by Firefly - Thanks for the permission :)
 * Added support for the FBC feature OOC with Ctrl+Enter
 * Added another case of forced normal talk in chat rooms (no whisper mode) when using : for * or /me
 * Fixed a bug in the Moaner: it will no more activate features defined as ON when it is itself OFF